How to Grow Cannabis Indoors: A Guide to Getting Started

 • Temperature and Humidity Issues .
 If your grow space is already very hot or very humid, you will have trouble controlling the growing environment.
 It is recommended to choose a cool, dry area with easy access to fresh air from outside.

-Step 2: Choose your Cannabis Grow Lights
+Step 2: Choose Your Cannabis Grow Lights

 HID Grow Lights